Shakeskeyboarde/wurk/packages/cli/README.md

 ### Global Git Options

-- `--git-head <sha>`
-  - Provide a default Git "HEAD" commit in non-Git environments.
-This has no effect if Git is available.
 - `--git-from-revision <rev>`
   - Use a specific Git revision when detecting modifications.
 If not specified, it will be detected from the registry metadata of the current version.